Jadé Fadojutimi: Exhibitions

 1.Heliophobia (2017–2018, Pippy Houldsworth Gallery, London): Navigating through an emotional landscape, the paintings in the exhibition offer a window into Fadojutimi's fractured identity and quest for self-knowledge.
 These environments capture the feeling of trepidation instilled by the show's title, Heliophobia, which refers to an innate fear of sunlight and the artist's proclivity to work at night.

 2.The Numbing Vibrancy of Characters in Play (2019, PEER, London): PEER presents The Numbing Vibrancy of Characters in Play, new paintings by Jadé Fadojutimi in her first solo exhibition in a UK public institution.
 The artist’s recent work has captured scenes of "familiar unfamiliarity", where distant places and foliage bleed in and out of abstraction, with the paintings naturally relating and reacting to each other.

 3.Jesture (2020, Pippy Houldsworth Gallery, London): This is Fadojutimi's second solo exhibition with the gallery and comes ahead of the artist’s participation in Liverpool Biennial 2021 and a solo exhibition at Institute of Contemporary Art, Miami, later in the year.
 The title of the exhibition, Jesture, touches on a sense of the absurd, responding to the disruption of daily rhythms arising from forced isolation during lockdown.
 Addressing the exchange between an individual and their environment, the vivid choices of colour and form derive from the associative qualities of the special items that capture her attention and the memories they invoke.

 4.Yet Another Pathetic Fallacy (2021, Institute of Contemporary Art, Miami): “Yet, Another Pathetic Fallacy” is the first solo museum presentation by London-based artist Jadé Fadojutimi.
 Featuring a suite of new, layered large-scale paintings, this exhibition provides a window into the artist's rapidly developing approach to abstraction.
 Her exhibition at ICA Miami is a comprehensive consideration of Fadojutimi's deep interior world, presenting works that highlight her wide range of techniques, the complex emotions she explores, and the inspiration she takes from her immediate environment.

 5.Memory in Translation (2022, Taka Ishii Gallery, Tokyo): This is Fadojutimi's first solo exhibition with the gallery, as well as her first in Asia.
 Markedly influenced by Japanese animation, video games, clothing, and soundtracks during her childhood, these memories and interests continue to play a pivotal role in Fadojutimi's practice.

 6.Why Wilt When?
 When Wilt Why?
 A Smile Can Appear in an Echo of Laughter (2023, Zweigstelle Capitain at C.A.S.A.
 Pallazo Degas, Naples): Galerie Gisela Capitain is pleased to announce the second solo exhibition of Jadé Fadojutimi, taking place at Zweigstelle Capitain IV, Palazzo Degas - Napoli.

+7.Connecting in Silence (2024, Taka Ishii Gallery Kyoto): Her second solo presentation at Taka Ishii Gallery, this featuring her latest paintings and small-scale drawings.

+8.DWELVE: A Goosebump in Memory (2024, Gagosian, New York City): Fadojutimi’s first solo exhibition in New York.
+Featuring new paintings and works on paper, the project bears a title that combines the words dwell and delve, suggesting both domestic familiarity and sites that prompt further discovery.